I-TH4UM13L/I-TH4UM13L/README.md

 ## 🎯 2025 Goals

-- 🎮 Launch an original game using **Godot** or **Unity**
+- ✅ Launch a playable game using **Godot** or **Unity**
-- 🌐 Build a functional multiplayer prototype
+- 📦 Publish a project or prototype on GitHub
-- 🧠 Master **Unreal Engine Blueprints** and **C++ scripting**
-- 🤝 Collaborate on or initiate an open-source game dev project
-- 🧪 Develop a procedural level generator from scratch
+- 🎮 Participate in a game jam or online dev challenge
+- 💬 Share progress and insights through dev logs or blog posts

 ---

-> *“Code is the canvas.
-Gameplay is the story.”*
-> — Inspired by stories, built with passion.
+> *"Every great game starts with a simple idea and the courage to keep building."*
+> — Still learning, still building 💪